Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-The testing of an extremely affordable blood test kit, the size of a credit card that can detect infections within minutes, can radically improve healthcare worldwide.
+Trials of an affordable, credit-card-sized blood test kit that can detect infections within minutes could radically improve health care worldwide.

-The device, developed in the USA and called mChip, consists of ten individual zones, on which it is necessary to place only one drop of blood for analysis.
+The device, developed in the US and called mChip, consists of ten individual zones on which only one drop of blood needs to be placed for analysis.

-The developers of the device argue that the ability to quickly get the result of a blood test, in contrast to conventional tests, which often need to wait a few days or even weeks, helps improve the prevention of the spread of HIV and STDs.
+The device's developers claim that the ability to quickly obtain blood test results, unlike conventional tests that often require days or even weeks to wait, can improve the prevention of the spread of HIV and STIs.